Meyera Oberndorf: Subsequent career

 After leaving her position as mayor, Oberndorf appeared in a series of commercials for ABNB Federal Credit Union in 2009.
 Governor Tim Kaine appointed her to the Virginia State Library Board in 2009 and she served there until resigning in December 2012.

 Personal life

 Oberndorf's husband, Roger, died from complications of a brain injury in October 2012.
 Following her husband's death, she was diagnosed with Alzheimer's disease.
 She was also a breast cancer survivor and had two daughters.
 Oberndorf died at 11 a.m. on Friday, March 13, 2015, at the age of 74.
+She was Jewish.